Logistics and Supply Chain Management

 - Operations Manager.

-- Curtin is the only Western Australian university to provide formal qualifications in logistics.
+- Curtin is the only Western Australian university to provide an undergraduate qualification in logistics.

 - This is a new field of study with significant job opportunities as companies increasingly understand the substantial costs savings that are possible through application of appropriate logistics and supply chain strategies and processes.